arrai-innovations/reactive-helpers/docs/use/listInstance.md

 > **deleteListObject**: (`objectId`) => `void`

-Deletes an object from the list by ID.
+Deletes an object from the list by pk.

 ###### Parameters